Skip to main content

 Can I use Toradol or tramadol with alcohol?

-No. Using Toradol with alcohol is dangerous and can increase the risk of gastrointestinal bleeding.
-Using tramadol with alcohol can increase the risk of severe breathing problems and can even lead to a coma or death.
+Using Toradol with alcohol is dangerous and can increase the risk of gastrointestinal bleeding.
+Using tramadol with alcohol can increase the risk of severe breathing problems, and can even lead to a coma or death.

 Does Toradol make you sleepy?

-In some patients, Toradol causes drowsiness.
-This occurs in 1% to 10% of patients.
-The most common side effects of Toradol are stomach pain, indigestion, nausea, and headache.
+Toradol can cause drowsiness in some patients, which occurs in 1 to 10% of patients.
+The most common side effects of toradol are stomach pain, indigestion, nausea, and headache.

 How quickly does Toradol work?